View full guide »

 For individuals, the potential penalties include up to 14 years of imprisonment, unlimited fines, probation and debarment from government contracting.

 While Canada was slow to enforce the CFPOA, since 2011 there has been an increase in enforcement.
 In 2011, Niko Resources Ltd. pleaded guilty under the Act and was sentenced to a $9.5-million fine and three years of corporate probation.
 In 2013, Griffiths Energy - a Canadian oil company operating in Chad, Africa - was sentenced to a $10.25-million fine under the Act.
 Also, in 2013, Nazir Karigar was convicted after trial for bribes paid to the Indian minister of civil aviation and employees of Air India to influence the sale of facial recognition software.
 Karigar was the first individual to be convicted under CFPOA - he was sentenced to three years in jail.
 In July 2017, Karigar's conviction was upheld by the Ontario Court of Appeal.
+In late 2018, two individuals, Robert Barra and Shailesh Govindia, were convicted of agreeing to bribe a foreign public official, contrary to the CFPOA.
+In March 2019, the two were sentenced, each receiving a 30-month custodial sentence.
 In 2020, Sami Bebawi, former vice-president of an international corporation was found guilty on 5 counts relating to fraud, corruption of foreign officials and laundering proceeds of crime and sentenced to 8.6 years.
 These prosecutions appear to be showing a trend towards the prosecution of individuals involved in corporate corruption abroad.

 2. Antitrust/competition law